For years, I struggled with setting personal goals, overspending, and being discontent with the things I already had.

 If your goal was to pay off debt this year, and you need to work three hours a day on your side hustle to make enough money for an extra payment, get to it!

-I schedule an appointment with myself every Saturday afternoon to plan out my priorities for the coming week, and review what happened the past week.
+I schedule an appointment with myself every Saturday afternoon to plan out my priorities for the coming week.
+I review what happened the past week.
 That sets up my week for the truly important things, instead of tending to the tyranny of the urgent each day.

 Make Goals You Actually Care About